-Based on current methodologies we have reported liquor treatment recharge between wastewater Network Plus and bioresources in Section 4: Pro forma tables of the APR, Table 4E and this is consistent with our PR19 assumptions and submissions.
+Based on current methodologies we have reported liquor treatment recharge between wastewater network plus and bioresources in Section 4: Pro forma tables of the APR, Table 4E and this is consistent with our PR19 assumptions and submissions.

 For Table 8C of the APR we have reported the indicative shadow cost for liquor treatment recharge using the Jacobs methodology and this ensures consistency with the industry.
+We will continue to review this with the industry and Jacobs to ensure that the whole industry has a common way of reporting for liquor treatment recharges, which can then be translated into Table 4E.